-Jularat Damrongviteetham has over ten years of experience in conflict resolution and diplomacy, focusing on Southern Thailand.
-She is a consultant for Sasakawa Peace Foundation’s Southern Thailand program, where she strengthens relationships with civil society organizations, supports the peace process, and provides ongoing analysis of the conflict.
-She serves on the board of the Peace Resource Collaborative Foundation in Bangkok, Thailand.
+Jularat has over ten years experience in conflict resolution and diplomacy, focusing on Southern Thailand.
+She is a consultant for Sasakawa Peace Foundation’s Southern Thailand program, strengthening relationships with civil society organizations, supports the peace process, and provides ongoing analysis of the conflict.
+She is on the board of the Peace Resource Collaborative Foundation in Bangkok.
 Jularat is an Advisor to the Ad-hoc Parliamentary Committee on Resolving Security Conflicts in the Three Southern Border Provinces.
 She is a Steering Committee Member of the Southeast Asian Women Peace Mediators.

 For nine years, Jularat worked as a consultant for the Berghof Foundation and as an executive assistant for the Peace Resource Collaborative Foundation in Bangkok.
 In these roles, she supported peace processes, facilitated dialogue, negotiation, and mediation efforts with civil society groups in Southern Thailand and the region.
 She partnered with key stakeholders, including government agencies and academics, to promote multi-track engagement for sustaining peace.
 Jularat holds an MA in Sociology and Anthropology from Chiang Mai University and a Masters in Advanced Studies in Mediation in Peace Processes from ETH in Zurich.